Neos02/ScrapDiscordBot/README.md

 - Free Game Alerts: Stay informed about the latest free games, ensuring you never miss out on any deals

+### Music

+- Listen to music with your friends in any voice channel!

 ### Fun

 - rps command: Challenge Scrap to a game of Rock, Paper, Scissors